seveas/python-prctl/docs/index.rst

 .. attribute:: set.sys_tty_config

   Use :func:`vhangup`.

+.. attribute:: set.wake_alarm

+  Allow triggering something that will wake the system.

+  This is only available in linux 3.0 and newer

 The four capabilities objects also have two additional methods, to make dropping many capabilities at the same time easier: